webplatform/docs/Beginners/html/index.md

 ---
-title: html
-tags:
-  - Basic
-  - Pages
-readiness: 'In Progress'
+title: Part 4: Structuring our content with HTML
 notes:
   - "Quoting David Hertz original proposal:\n Add more example in the body section:\n high level page structure - header, footer, navigation, main content, sidebar\n header - include title, logo, search form\n footer - include license notice, accessibility statement, contact details?\n navigation - include 5 items, do horizontal nav as it is better for learning\n main content - have this as the main recipe details; use it as an opportunity to demonstrate some good typography\n sidebar - have this as an image gallery of images from the recipe"
+readiness: 'In Progress'
 summary: 'Next we will dive into Hypertext Markup Language (HTML), structuring our content.
 This document shows an example HTML file with notes on each components that will help you learn their use.'
+tags:
+  - Basic
+  - Pages
 uri: Beginners/html

 ---
-# Part 4: Structuring our content with HTML

-## Summary
+## <span>Summary</span>

 Next we will dive into Hypertext Markup Language (HTML), structuring our content.
 This document shows an example HTML file with notes on each components that will help you learn their use.

-## Beginners submenu
+## <span>Beginners submenu</span>

 The **[Beginners](/Beginners)** section covers the various aspects of web development separated in 9 parts, you can navigate through them using this list.